 NickerViews is a series of interviews with horse folks in the Cayuse Communications family.
 These interviews consist of 14 set questions.
-Our next first interviewee is Zach Rhoades.
+Our next interviewee is Zach Rhoades.

 Aside from representing title sponsor, Patagonia WorkWear, at the Best Horse Practices Summit, last month, Rhoades is an accomplished photographer and producer for Lost River Film Company.
 He’s also a fly fishing guide and packer who often heads into Washington’s rugged North Cascades to hunt and fish the high alpine lakes.
 He lives with his wife Lauren, working a small hobby-farm on the Teanaway River near Cle Elum, WA.